MarkChenYutian/B-plus-Forest/docs/index.md

 We would like to implement parallel and distributed B+ tree using 2 different methods:
 1. Implementing parallel B+ Tree using fine-grained locking and lock-free data structure (using C++ Atomic)
 2. Implementing a parallel N-body simulator supports efficient particle retrieval, insertion, and removal based on B+ tree data structure and OpenMPI.
 Specifically, for a collection of processes, we want each process to maintain a local B+ Tree and communicate the updates through MPI.
-The simulator will also support efficient query, addition and removal of certain particle(s).
+The simulator will also support efficient query, addition and removal of certain particle(s). <small class="side" id="container">Something</small>

 ## Background